 So why join the INA?

-By being a member you will be able to attend the wide range of events that we organise.
-You will also be showing your support for our aims, which include pushing for the acceptance of nude recreation in Ireland, which in the long-run will benefit both Irish and foreign naturists.
+By being a member you will be able to attend the wide range of activities that we organise.
+You will also be supporting our aims, which include pushing for the full acceptance of nude recreation in Ireland, which in the long-run will benefit both Irish and foreign naturists.
 The INA is a non profit organisation run by a volunteer Committee.

 Will my wife/partner/family feel safe at an INA event?